 Having a knee, shoulders and hips that are affected I found myself not only in a huge amount of pain but unable to do the most basic things like turn door knobs, change gears in a car, put on my own clothing and shoes, reach all parts of my body in the shower, sit properly on the toilet, or sleep, because my joint movement was so restricted.
 I certainly haven’t tended to my vegetable garden for a couple of months, been grocery shopping properly, played netball, or been able to drive the kids to school without pain and taking breaks.

-My worst day, in the 4 months since I started to experience pain, happened to coincide with Mothers’ Day.
+My worst day happened to coincide with Mothers’ Day.
 I woke up needing to go to the toilet but had such excruciating pain in my joints that I couldn’t move.
 I literally could not move without screaming.
 My husband was out on the farm and the kids were still asleep, so I stayed in bed, flat on my back with my legs straight and my arms by my sides and cried.
 I wondered if I could handle the pain in my shoulders enough to reach for my phone and call my husband for help, but I couldn’t.

 After about an hour the pain in my shoulders had subsided enough so that I could drag myself into a sitting position and the kids came in to give me cuddles and gifts.
 I had to tell them not to lean on me or bump me because it hurt too much.
 I was so sad at that point.
 I seemed to be losing the ability to do so many things, including snuggle my kids, and I didn’t know when it would end or if it would end.
-However, I’m pleased to say that a few weeks on from Mothers’ Day, I’m moving around okay, being independent again and enjoying close physical contact from family members, although fatigue and malaise are still big issues.
+It was a few weeks after Mothers’ Day that I began to gain independence and move around okay again, enjoying close physical contact from family members.
+Fatigue and malaise continue to be issues.

 So, how has my zero waste lifestyle been impacted by my inflammatory arthritis so far and what can I do about it?

 Well, when you’re in a lot of pain, struggling to achieve the basic tasks in your life, and you don’t know what the future holds, it’s very hard to have the energy and mental capacity to tackle the bigger problems of the world, like plastic waste.
 Suddenly, the basic tasks in my life have become the big problems to be tackled (reminds me of Maslow’s Hierarchy of Needs, a theory of what motivates people).
 It doesn’t mean I don’t care about issues like plastic waste during a flare, but my capacity to act feels diminished.
-This is why I’ve been relatively quiet on the blog and social media lately.
+It even impacts my ability to ‘blog’ my journey.

 The biggest issues I’ve encountered so far is leaving home to do the shopping (trips to multiple stores a week including the baker, butcher, and grocer with my own containers and bags) and cooking.
 Both of these tasks are very physically demanding for someone with arthritis.
 So, how can I feed myself and my family, let alone in a zero waste way, if I don’t even want to (or can’t) leave the house to shop, and when it is exhausting to cook?!